10 August 2020

 The decline in turnover tests remain unchanged from the existing rules:

-- Businesses with an aggregated turnover of less than $1 billion who experience a decrease in turnover of more than 30 per cent relative to a comparable period a year ago (generally the corresponding quarters in 2019).
+- Businesses with an aggregated turnover of less than $1 billion must experience a decrease in turnover of more than 30 per cent relative to a comparable period a year ago (generally the corresponding quarters in 2019).

-- Businesses with an aggregated turnover of $1 billion or more who experience a decrease in turnover of more than 50 per cent relative to a comparable period a year ago (generally the corresponding quarters in 2019).
+- Businesses with an aggregated turnover of $1 billion or more must experience a decrease in turnover of more than 50 per cent relative to a comparable period a year ago (generally the corresponding quarters in 2019).

 Similar to the Commissioner's existing discretion, there will be alternative tests for businesses where it is not appropriate to compare to 2019 figures.